-- CNS in vCenter Server.
+CNS Component in vCenter Server

 CNS supports block volumes backed by First Class Disk (FCD) and file volumes backed by vSAN file shares.
 A block volume can only be attached to one Kubernetes pod with ReadWriteOnce access mode at any point in time.
 A file volume can be attached to one or more pods with ReadWriteMany/ReadOnlyMany access modes.

 - CSI Plug-in: The CSI plug-in is responsible for volume provisioning, attaching and detaching the volume to VMs, mounting, formatting, and unmounting volumes from the pod within the node VM, and so on.
-It is built as an out-of-tree CSI plugin for Kubernetes.
+It is built as an out-of-tree CSI plug-in for Kubernetes.